 PET INJURIES: In studying 11,940 cases at the Colorado State University Veterinary Medical Center, researchers found the risk of emergency room visits to be 23 percent higher for cats and 28 percent higher for dogs on days surrounding full moons.
 It could be people tend to take pets out more during the full moon, raising the odds of an injury, or perhaps something else is at work — the study did not determine a cause.

 MENSTRUATION: This is one of those topics on which you will find much speculation (some of it firm and convincing-sounding) and little evidence.
 The idea is that the moon is full every month and women menstruate monthly.
 Here's the thing: Women's menstrual cycles actually vary in length and timing — in some cases greatly — with the average being about every 28 days, while the lunar cycle is quite set at 29.5 days.
 Still, there is one study (of just 312 women), by Winnifred B. Cutler in 1980, published in the American Journal of Obstetrics & Gynecology, that claims a connection.
 Cutler found 40 percent of participants had the onset of menstruation within two weeks of the full moon (which means 60 percent didn't).
 If anyone can tell me how this oft-cited study proves anything, I'm all ears.
-Also, one should be skeptical that in the intervening 29 years, nobody seems to have produced a study supporting Cutler's claim.
+Also, one should be skeptical that in the intervening three-plus decades, nobody seems to have produced a study supporting Cutler's claim.

 ANIMALS GONE WILD: A pair of conflicting studies in the British Medical Journal in 2001 leaves room for further research.
 In one of the studies, animal bites were found to have sent twice as many British people to the emergency room during full moons compared with other days.
 But in the other study, in Australia, dogs were found to bite people with similar frequency on any night.
 Some wild animals do behave differently during a full moon: For example, lions usually hunt at night, but after a full moon, they're more likely to hunt during the day — likely to make up for the tough going on a moonlit night.

 If one presumes that modern lighting and mini-blinds have pretty much eliminated the one plausible source of human-related moon madness, why do so many myths persist?